AJWest22/MS1-resub/README.md

 The squads section offers information on the squads the club offers, from its Gold Squad that consists of National swimmers to its Learn to Swim section.
 The squads use alternating background colors and text colors, blue on white, and white on blue.
 This adds a bit of interest to the site, and adds to the design of the site.
 The colors are also Monson Swimming Clubs chosen colors, so they are used to reinforce the club.

 ### Timetable Section
 The timetable section contains the timetables of all the squads.
 They again use the same blue background and white text as some of the squad designs, this ensures there are no major design changes and it follows with the flow of the website.
 The timetable may sound too demanding and unrealistic, especially for the top squads, but this is standard for a lot of clubs in the UK.
+The timetables were orginally run togetheras one big block, however they were later divided into 4 timetables for the different squad groups, to keep it more manageable, readable and less overwhelming for the site user, especailly users viewing the site on mobile devices.

 ### Contact Section